-Penny stocks may look cheap compared to popular stocks such as Amazon or Apple, but often they’re much more expensive, despite their lower price tag.
+Penny stocks are small companies whose shares trade for a relatively low price.
+They may look cheap compared to popular stocks such as Amazon or Apple, but often they’re much more expensive, despite their lower price tag.
 Penny stocks are among the market’s most dangerous stocks, so you may pay a much greater price than you first expect, including potentially losing all of your investment.

-Here’s what a penny stock is and why it’s so dangerous to investors looking to grow their wealth.
+Here’s what a penny stock is and why it’s so risky to investors looking to grow their wealth.

 What is a penny stock?